 Read more about food tour options from our post on various types of tours of Nashville.

-The passes can save you money by providing a get a bulk discount on museums, venues, and historic estates.
+The passes can save you money by providing a get a bulk savings on museums, venues, and historic estates.

 Here are some of the attractions included in at least one of Nashville's tourist passes:

-Admission is just $10 per person and it includes one free drink ticket for a craft beer at the festival bars.
+In the past admission has been just $10 per person.
+That includes one free drink ticket for a craft beer at the festival bars.

 Check out our full post on things to do with kids in Nashville for more ideas.